ervandew/eclim/doc/content/vim/java/search.rst

 .. _g\:EclimJavaSearchSingleResult:

-- **g:EclimJavaSearchSingleResult** -
+- **g:EclimJavaSearchSingleResult** (Default: 'split') -
   Determines what action to take when a only a single result is found.

   Possible values include\:

   - 'split' - open the result in a new window via "split".
   - 'edit' - open the result in the current window.
   - 'tabnew' - open the result in a new tab.
   - 'lopen' - open the location list to display the result.

+  This setting overrides the global default for all supported language types which can be set using the **g:EclimDefaultFileOpenAction** setting which accepts the same possible values.

 .. _g\:EclimJavaSearchMapping:

-- **g:EclimJavaSearchMapping** -
+- **g:EclimJavaSearchMapping** (Default: 1) -
   When set to 1, <enter> will be mapped to the java search functionality for the various java related xml files (spring, hibernate, web.xml, and struts-config.xml).
 By default this is enabled.